Which geodesic flows are left-handed ?: Preliminaries

-An \emph{orientable 2-dimensional orbifold} is a topological surface equipped with a metric that is locally isometric to the quotient of a Riemannian disc by a finite-order rotation group.
-It is \emph{hyperbolic} if the metric has everywhere negative curvature.
-The \emph{type} of the orbifold is $(g; p_1, \dots, p_n)$, where $g$ is the genus of the underlying surface and $p_1, \dots, p_n$ the orders of the conic points of the orbifold.
+A \term{2-dimensional orientable orbifold} is a topological surface equipped with a metric that is locally isometric to the quotient of a Riemannian disc by a finite-order rotation group.
+It is \term{hyperbolic} if the metric has everywhere negative curvature.
+The \term{type} of the orbifold is $(g; p_1, \dots, p_n)$, where $g$ is the genus of the underlying surface and $p_1, \dots, p_n$ are the orders of the cone points of the orbifold.

 The {unit tangent bundle}~$\U D$ to a disc~$D$ equipped with a Riemannian metric is the set of tangent vector of length~$1$, hence it is homeomorphic to the solid torus~$D\times \Sph^1$.
 If a finite group~$\ZZ/k\ZZ$ acts by rotations on~$D$, then it acts faithfully on~$\U D$.
 The quotient $\U D/(\ZZ/k\ZZ)$ is then a 3-manifold.
 Actually it is also a solid torus which admits a Seifert fibration whose fibers are the fibers of the points of~$D/(\ZZ/k\ZZ)$.